Arqu3/Portfolio/Hittaren_Hilma/README.txt

-This folder contains a 2D point and click adventure game made with C++ SFML during the "Spelprojekt 1" course on the university of Skövde.
+This folder contains a 2D point and click adventure game made with C++ SFML during the "Spelprojekt 1" course at the university of Skövde.
 This game is a collaboration of 15 students where 4 of them were programmers:

 Ludwig Gustavsson - https://github.com/Arqu3
 Marcus Lundgren - https://github.com/Dingofighter